OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 - Although **we can provide** the following services, we assume either they are not necessary or will be provided by a 3rd party via the GC or directly contracted through you.  *Please lets us know if you would like us to include any of the following.*

-	 - Finish Plans/Schedules
+	- Electrical Design
-		 -   That is, Propose, select, and refine materials and finish options.
-Assuming finishes will match existing.
-	- Small scale (3" or 6" = 1'-0") construction details
-	- Reflected ceiling plan
-		- Lighting layout and specification
-	- Interior Design
+	- Food Service or Commercial Kitchen Design
-		- Casework/Millwork elevations & details
-		- small scale interior details
 	- Civil Engineering
 	- Landscape Design
 	- Land Surveying
-	- HVAC/Mechanical Design
-	- Energy code check (COMcheck for example)
-	- Electrical Design
-	- Plumbing Design
 	- Extensive Low Voltage Design
-	- Audio/Visual Desig
+	- Audio/Visual Design
 	- LEED Design
 	- LEED Commissioning
 	- Hyper-Realistic Renderings
 	- Detailed Cost Estimation
 	- Fire Alarm
 	- Fire Protection (Sprinklers)
-	- Food Service or Commercial Kitchen Design
 	- Security
 	- Signage Design/Layout
 	- Acoustical Engineering Services